Tutorial: Beginning Level

 Get The Downloads

-- When you click the link, the download will start downloading into where ever you’ve set your downloads.
+- When you click the download button, the file will start downloading into where ever you’ve set your downloads.
 This is often into a download folder.

 - The file name is: FrenchKiss_QuickStart.zip